UTSA-ICS/sid-server/doc/source/configuration.rst

     is new and experimental in Kilo.

-This capability (which is disabled by default) is enabled by specifying the following options in the main keystone configuration file:
+This capability (which is disabled by default) is enabled by specifying the following options in the main sidserver configuration file:

 .. code-block:: ini